 Retrieving the Host License Identifier Use the License Identifier utility to display the host license identifier.
 The host license identifier is required to obtain a permanent license for StorNext.
-To run the License Identifier utility, on the Windows Start menu, click All Programs &gt; StorNext File System &gt; License Identifier .
+To run the License Identifier utility, on the Windows Start menu, click All Programs > StorNext File System > License Identifier .
 A dialog box displays the host license identifier.
 Record this information.
 Obtaining and Installing a Permanent License To obtain a permanent license, contact the Quantum Technical Assistance center at licenses@quantum.com and provide the following information: The product serial number from the StorNext box or DVD.
-The number of client machines connecting to the MDC. • The host license identifier you recorded (see Retrieving the Host License Identifier on page 64).
+The number of client machines connecting to the MDC.
+The host license identifier you recorded (see Retrieving the Host License Identifier on page 59).
 A Quantum support representative will send you a license.dat file.
 To install the license: 1 Copy the file to the C:\Program Files\StorNext\config directory.
 (If there is a temporary license file, rename the file or move it to a backup location.)
 Note: To prevent accidentally losing a valid license, be sure to back up or rename any existing license.dat files.
-2 Install StorNext File System (see Installing StorNext File System on Windows MDCs on page 52).
+2 Install StorNext File System (see Installing StorNext File System on Windows MDCs on page 47).
 Licenses can be installed as part of the installation process or later if desired.
 3 If installing licenses after the initial install, click Start > All Programs > StorNext File System > Licenses.
 The StorNext License screen displays (see Figure 17).

-Figure 17 License Import Screen StorNext License

-System Info: V ersion 4.1.0, Build 1663 31, System ID 50568A2769
+System Info: Version 4.1.0, Build 16631, System ID 50568A2769

 Feature Capacity Expiration

 Distributed LAN 65535 Clients Wed Oct 27 23:59:59 2010

 Failover Enable Wed Oct 27 23:59:59 2010

 Maintenance Wed Oct 27 23:59:59 2010

 Server 65535 Clients Wed Oct 27 23:59:59 2010

 -

-u.
-1 [
+-

+-

-Refresh / Va lidate Import License File
+Refresh / Va Import License File